James O'Connor (footballer, born 1984): Walsall

 On 21 June 2014, O'Connor signed a one-year contract with League One side Walsall.
 "Saddlers" manager Dean Smith had this to say: "In James, we have signed an extremely reliable and solid defender.
 There were a lot of teams interested in him when he left Derby County, but I am delighted that he has chosen to come here.
 It certainly is a big bonus for us and I look forward to working with him."
 He was surprisingly not named in the starting lineup for the 2015 Football League Trophy final at Wembley Stadium, a 2–0 defeat to Bristol City, but denied rumours that he and Smith had fallen out over the issue.
 He was frequently used at right-back during the 2014–15 season, but returned to centre-back for the final stretch of the season as he helped Walsall to steer clear of the relegation zone, and led to him being nominated for the League One Player of the Month award.

-O'Connor was a key player in the Saddlers 2015–16 campaign where they missed out on automatic promotion by a single point.
+O'Connor was a key player in the Saddlers 2015–16 campaign, where they missed out on automatic promotion by a single point.
 He scored two goals that season, including a goal against Premier League champions Chelsea in the League Cup fourth round.
-He dedicated the goal to his late grandad, who had passed away hours before.
+He dedicated the goal to his late grandad, who had died hours before.
 In March 2016, he signed a two-year extension to his contract to keep him at the club until summer 2018.
 Interim manager Jon Whitney stated that "he's been one of our most consistent performers this year and his experience is invaluable, on and off the pitch".
 Walsall struggled at the start of the 2016–17 season, before a switch to a 3–5–2 formation helped to shore up the defence.
 O'Connor left the club by mutual consent on 31 August 2017 after he was told that he did not feature in manager Jon Whitney's first-team plans.

 Kidderminster Harriers

 On 2 October 2017, O'Connor signed for National League North club Kidderminster Harriers on a three-year contract.
 His signing was seen as a big coup by manager John Eustace as O'Connor turned down offers from Football League clubs to go to Aggborough.
-However he was diagnosed with an Achilles problem in February and was ruled out of action for most of the rest of the 2017–18 season.
-Following the sacking of Mark Yates on 21 April, O'Connor was appointed caretaker-manager for the final two matches of the 2018–19 season.
+However, he was diagnosed with an Achilles problem in February and was ruled out of action for most of the rest of the 2017–18 season.
+Following the sacking of Mark Yates on 21 April, O'Connor was appointed caretaker manager for the final two matches of the 2018–19 season.
+He was appointed assistant manager in the summer of 2020.
+When Penn was sacked in January 2024, O'Connor stayed in post so as "to provide some kind of transition between Penn and his successor".
+However, new manager Phil Brown named Neil McDonald as his assistant.

 Style of play

-Able to play across the back four, O'Connor possessed vision, stamina and pace going forward, whilst also remaining organised and disciplined whilst defending.
+Able to play across the back four, O'Connor possessed vision, stamina and pace going forward whilst also remaining organised and disciplined whilst defending.